About the Project

 The Institute of Ageing and Chronic Disease is fully committed to promoting gender equality in all activities.
 In recruitment we emphasize the supportive nature of the working environment and the flexible family support that the University provides.
 The Institute holds a silver Athena SWAN award in recognition of on-going commitment to ensuring that the Athena SWAN principles are embedded in its activities and strategic initiatives.

-To apply: please send your CV and a covering letter to Dr. David Turner ([email protected]
+To apply: please send your CV and a covering letter to Dr. David Turner ([Email Address Removed]) with a copy to [Email Address Removed]

 Applications accepted all year round.